What's Coming to Netflix in March 2021 - What's on Netflix

 - Parker (2013) – Jason Statham action heist thriller.

-- Safe Haven (2013) – Josh Duhamel headlines this romance dama about a young woman turning up in a town with plenty of baggage.
+- Safe Haven (2013) – Josh Duhamel headlines this romance drama about a young woman turning up in a town with plenty of baggage.

 What’s Coming to Netflix on March 4th